14 Top-Rated Campgrounds in Minnesota

 2. Split Rock State Park Cart-In Campgrounds

-Stretching from Duluth to the US/Canadian border, the North Shore of Lake Superior provides endless adventure.
+The North Shore of Lake Superior provides endless adventure stretching from Duluth to the US/Canadian border.
 Activities range from cross-country hiking to sailing in the frigid waters of Lake Superior.

-On top of the many things to do, great campsites stretch all along this recreation destination.
-Nearly halfway up the shore, Split Rock Lighthouse State Park offers a great example of these North Shore overnight accommodations.
+Great campsites stretch all along this recreation destination at Split Rock, located approximately halfway up the shore.
 With just a little bit of effort, campers at this lakeside destination are afforded some of the best views found in the state.

 A strong recommendation when staying the night at Split Rock Lighthouse State Park is to reserve one of the campsites on the lakeside portion of the campground loop.
 These all offer personal views of the rugged shoreline and Split Rock Lighthouse in the distance.
 Campsites can be reserved one year in advance, and many are during the popular summer season.

 Address: 3755 Split Rock Lighthouse Road, Two Harbors, Minnesota

 3. Jay Cooke State Park